RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 | rds-db-instance | AWS Relational Database Service instances | `rds:DescribeDBInstances`                       |

-You can see an example JSON needed to construct the policy by expanding the code snippet below.
-For cases where multiple role policy actions are defined, you can add needed additional statement blocks into the policy.
+You can expand the code snippet below to show an example policy document for the AWS role.
+You can add additional statement blocks into the policy document where multiple role policy actions are required.

 <details>